CaelFoster/CaelFoster/README.md

 <p align="center">
 <img src="Faveicons And images/logo-1.png" alt="logo">
 </p>

 ## College

-currently in my jr year at college, majoring in computer science and minoring in web development
+<p> currently in my jr year at college, majoring in computer science and minoring in web development</p>

 ## why does this exist?